Prvncodz/Todo-List/README.md

 3. **Delete a Task:**
    Press the delete button next to any task to remove it.

-## File Structure
-To-Do List/ ├── images/ │ └── Screenshot_2025-07-07-07-23-58-821_com.replit.app.jpg ├── index.html ├── style.css ├── script.js └── README.md

 ## Notes

 - The UI and interactions are designed for mobile users, so layouts may differ on desktop devices.
-- This mini project helped me learn and practice web development concepts on my phone.
+- This mini project helped me learn and practice frontend and backend connection and api routes.

 ## License